caseywatts/caseywatts.github.io/book/all-chapters.md

 You might start by writing out everything in a stream-of-consciousness way, "brainstorming" what thoughts and feelings you have going on.
 You can then re-read and edit it until it feels accurate.
 Some parts may feel "off", and you can iterate on the wording of these parts.
 Try to use the most specific words you can, especially for emotions.

 I use the term "journaling" to mean "writing out thoughts and feelings", wherever and whenever that is.
-This is useful even if you don't write those thoughts and feelings in a notebook every day before bed.
+This is useful even if you do not write those thoughts and feelings in a notebook every day before bed.

-You don't need a physical journal to practice journaling.
+You do not need a physical journal to practice journaling.
 Some people prefer digital journaling using a computer or phone.
 My favorite place to journal is in an email draft message.
-It is quick to load and doesn't have any frills to get in the way.
+It is quick to load and does not have any frills to get in the way.
 Often I'll start an email draft imagining I would send it to a coworker (but with my name in the "to:" to be safe).

 You can write to yourself, future-you, past-you, or to the journal itself.
 You could write to your rubber duck, your best friend, or anyone.